mh5064/mh5064.github.io/README.txt

 The changes to the original repo include:
- - Wploaded HTML and CSS files from template
+ - Uploaded HTML and CSS files from template
  - Changed website title and general text
  - Removed significant, unneeded chunks of HTML code
  - Uploaded new image of the team and mapped and formatted image using HTML tags